Simone Biles Is Human, Withdraws From Team All-Around Final

 And with a track record like hers, the sense of pressure Biles feels is completely justified.
 Back in May, she made history as the first female athlete to perform the notoriously difficult Yurchenko double pike vault in a competition, when she nailed the move at the U.S. Classic.

 In that competition, Biles was given a ridiculously low score purportedly to deter others from attempting the dangerous move.
-Still, it was rumored that she would attempt the Yurchenko double at the Olympics, as she was spotted practicing it before the games began.
+Still, it was rumoured that she would attempt the Yurchenko double at the Olympics, as she was spotted practising it before the games began.
 Why, you ask?
 Because she’s the GOAT, that’s why.
 And in her words, “Because I can do it.”

 According to the statement from USA Gymnastics, Biles will be “assessed daily to determine medical clearance for future competitions.”
 There's no word yet on whether or not she’ll be able to compete this Thursday in the individual all-around finals.
 Ultimately, Team Russia walked away with the gold medal in the women’s all-around competition.